Getting the Most From the Search Committee Process

 The chair of the search committee, when one is used, is responsible for ensuring that complete records are kept during the search.
 When no search committee is used, the administrator responsible for making the final hiring decision is to ensure that complete records are kept.
 This administrator is responsible for storing the recruiting and appointing file.

 Search files must be kept for seven years.
-After than, refer questions about contents and disposition of the files to the University Records Management Office or the Office of the General Counsel.
+After that, refer questions about contents and disposition of the files to the University Records Management Office or the Office of the General Counsel.
 Do not dispose of files on searches that are in litigation until litigation is complete.

 Search Committee Files